Conagra Brands, Inc.

 - The Committee shall periodically review the performance and funding of the Company’s retirement and pension programs.

 - The Committee shall periodically review reports from management with respect to the Company’s tax status and strategy.

 Additional Committee Action

-• The Committee shall, as it determines necessary to carry out its duties, obtain advice and assistance from outside legal, accounting, or other advisors.
+- The Committee shall, as it determines necessary to carry out its duties, obtain advice and assistance from outside legal, accounting, or other advisors.
 The Company shall provide funding, as determined by the Committee, for such Committee actions and for compensation of any external auditor engaged by the Committee and for ordinary administrative expenses of the Committee.

-• The Committee shall review reports from management with respect to significant enterprise-wide risks facing the Company, including, but not limited to financial risks such as derivative and treasury risks and associated regulatory requirements, and operational risks, and how such risks are being identified and managed by the Company.
+- The Committee shall review reports from management with respect to significant enterprise-wide risks facing the Company, including, but not limited to financial risks such as derivative and treasury risks and associated regulatory requirements, and operational risks, and how such risks are being identified and managed by the Company.
 At least annually the Committee will review and recommend for approval of the full Board the membership of the company’s Enterprise Risk Management Committee and the Risk Oversight Committee.

-- The Committee shall meet separately, periodically, with the Chief Financial Officer and Controller, the senior internal auditing executive and the independent auditors.
+- The Committee shall meet separately, periodically, with the Chief Financial Officer and Controller, the Chief Audit Executive and the independent auditors.
 The Committee may request any member of management to attend a meeting of the Committee.